Credid/credid-server/README.md

 Errors:

 * The only error case happens if the connected user have not the rights to do something
-* If an user add another user, it will replace the old entry if it already exists (keep the connection alive if replace itself)
+* If a user add another user, it will replace the old entry if it already exists (keep the connection alive if replace itself)

 #### Authenticate on the server